houmenghor/cafe.shop.pos/README.md

-1) open file `Connection.cs` class and past your Database Connection:
+1) open file `Connection.cs` class and and only db-name and password:

 ```csharp
 using Npgsql;